cobradev4/Python-Chess/README.md

 ## Installation
 1. Install Python 3
-1. Use pip to install tkinter, PIL, and anytree
+1. Use pip to install tkinter, PIL, anytree, and threading
 1. Run main.py to start the program

 ## TODO